Aurora Innovation

 What makes Aurora Innovation unique

-• Aurora's FirstLight Lidar offers superior range and speed for autonomous vehicles.
+• Aurora's FirstLight Lidar offers superior range and speed in detecting surroundings.

 • Aurora's Virtual Testing Suite ensures robust and reliable technology before deployment.